RICHARD OF SHREWSBURY, DUKE OF YORK ALIAS PERKIN WARBECK AND THE ASSAULTS ON THE GATES OF EXETER

 Perkin Warbeck.
 Pencil sketch c1560.
 Note the eye blemish in both portraits.

-Following on from my earlier post and the high likelihood that John Evans ,who lies buried in Coldridge Church Devon, was indeed Edward V, has led me to wonder did he ever meet Perkin Warbeck who claimed to have been his brother, the youngest ‘Prince in the Tower’ Richard Duke of York.
-Warbeck’s story is very well covered elsewhere, and I will only be focusing on the events of late 1497, the Second Cornish Rebellion and a window in time where it is possible that Warbeck met John Evans.
-The one opportunity would have arisen after Warbeck’s arrival at Whitesand Bay near Land’s End, Cornwall on 7 September from Ireland on ‘2 ships and a Breton pinnace.’
+Following on from my earlier post and the theory that John Evans, who lies buried in Coldridge Church Devon, was indeed Edward V, has led me to wonder did he ever meet Perkin Warbeck who claimed to have been his brother, the youngest ‘Prince in the Tower’, Richard of Shrewsbury, Richard Duke of York.
+Warbeck’s – or should I say Richard Duke of York’s – story is very well covered elsewhere, and I will only be focusing on the events of late 1497, the Second Cornish Rebellion and a window in time where it is possible that Warbeck met John Evans.
+I shall also for clarity stay with the name Perkin Warbeck although he may well truly have been Richard the Duke of York or Richard of England as he also called himself.
+The one opportunity for this meeting would have arisen following Warbeck’s arrival at Whitesand Bay near Land’s End, Cornwall on 7 September from Ireland on ‘2 ships and a Breton pinnace.’
 Attainders would later say that he came with a ‘a great multitude and number‘ while Raimondo Soncino, Milanese Ambassador to England ‘thought they amounted to 80 savage Irishmen‘ who arrived on ‘fishing boats‘.(1) For some baffling reason, Warbeck chose to bring with him his wife, Lady Katherine Gordon or Kateryn Huntleye as she was called in Henry VIIs Privy Purse Expenses and their almost one year old child, as you do when you embark on a perilous invasion of a country (2).
-However common sense must have prevailed as both she and the child were sent to safety at St Michaels Mount then, according to Wroe perhaps to St Buryan, to await the outcome.
+However common sense must have prevailed as both she and the child were sent to safety at St Michaels Mount then, according to Wroe, perhaps to St Buryan, to await the outcome.

 St Michael’s Mount and the Causeway.
 Photograph © Richard Bowden/Shutterstock